coleww/n-plus-7/README.md

 ### API

-`function nPlus7(text, dict, n=7)`
+`function nPlus7(text, dict=[arrayOfNouns], n=7)`

 - text: string to transform
-- dict: an array of sorted lowercase words to substitute against
+- dict: an array of sorted lowercase words to substitute against. defaults to built in array of ~1000 nouns
 - n: optional negative or positive number, defaults to 7

 will preserve Capitalization, ALL-CAPSITIZATION, and trailing punctuation...